mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 var session = require("express-session");
 var passport = require("./config/passport");
 ```
- - [ ]Furthermore, the server.js file allows us to setup the port and require models for syncing
+ - [ ] Furthermore, the server.js file allows us to setup the port, using the PORT setup, if not we will be using port 8000.
+The next line is where we are creating our models and storing them in a variable called db.
+This is basically our ORM, providing one objecy that interacts with all of the information in the database.
+It also has all our models and sequelize.

 ```
 var PORT = process.env.PORT || 8000;
 var db = require("./models");
 ```
 ### middleware in server.js
- - [ ] Creating express app and configuring middleware needed for authentication
+ - [ ] Creating express app and configuring middleware needed for authentication.
+This is our normal express configuration for handling the data parsing followed by the last line which is our static serving assets to the public.
+ONE THING I WOULD CHANGE HERE AS A COMMON PRACTICE IS TO BRING THE "var app = express();" LINE JUST BEFORE THE PORT ASSIGNMENT ABOVE.
 ```
 var app = express();
 app.use(express.urlencoded({ extended: true }));